April 1941 was a dire time for Ava Hegedish.

 Ava’s sketches merit attention, too.

 The child’s hand is reaching out and met by the larger figure, but warmth is absent from the holding.
-Similarly, the toy, possibly a doll, which should be a source of pleasure, dangles loosely and in a parallel relationship between the child and the adult.
+Similarly, the toy, possibly a doll, which should be a source of pleasure, dangles loosely and in a parallel relationship to that of the child and the adult.

 The poems, which also precede each story, have their own potency.